MicrosoftDocs/well-architected/well-architected/performance-efficiency/capacity-planning.md

 #### Understand a new workload

-Understanding a new workload for capacity planning refers to predicting the resource requirements of a future task without historical data, often relying on methods such as market research, expert judgment, pilot projects, and external data sources.
+Understanding a new workload for capacity planning refers to predicting the resource requirements of a future task without historical data.
 Predicting the future needs of new a workload without historical data can be more challenging.
-This process is vital to ensure that resources are efficiently allocated and aligned with business objectives when the workload is introduced.
-In such cases, you should consider alternative approaches:
+This process ensures you allocate resources efficiently and align allocations with workload objectives when the workload is introduced.
+Consider the following recommendations:

 - *Market research*: Conducting market research to understand the demand for similar products or services can provide valuable insights into the potential demand for a new workload.
 The research can involve analyzing market trends, conducting surveys, or studying competitor offerings.